 Setting Description -proxyport number If you are using an SMTP server that requires a proxy or SSL link, you must supply a ProxyPort number.
 This is a port# on your computer and can be any currently unused number such as 8801. -smtphost hostname This is the SMTPHost name provided by the email server.
 MANDATORY -smtpuser name Many SMTP servers require authentication - a way to ensure that only valid users of their mail server can use it for sending messages.
 Typically this can be any email user/password combination that has been defined on the server.
 If your server does not require authentication override this setting with -smtpuser= (nothing after the equals sign). -smtpPassword password The associated password for the SMTPUser setting.
 The password can be entered in either plain (readable) text or as a specially encrypted string to protect it from casual viewing.
-If the password is entered in plain (unencrypted) text, it must be preceded by an exclamation mark as in: -smtppassword Imypoorsecret To create an encrypted password string you must run the DocOriginSendMailServer program in a command shell or bat file with the command line option of -encode followed by your password.
+If the password is entered in plain (unencrypted) text, it must be preceded by an exclamation mark as in: -smtppassword !mypoorsecret To create an encrypted password string you must run the DocOriginSendMailServer program in a command shell or bat file with the command line option of -encode followed by your password.
 DocOriginSendMailServer will display the encrypted string that you should then use with this smtppassword option.
 If no password is required, override this setting with -smtppassword= -smtpport number This is the SMTP port# specified by your SMTP service provider.
 Often this is port 25, but many servers do use other port numbers.
 MANDATORY -maxProcesses number DocOriginSendMailServer will employ multiple parallel connections to your email server, by invoking multiple instances of cURL, one per message.
 This has a dramatic effect on email send performance.
 The maximum number of processes is 64.
 A value of 20 seems to perform quite well. -maxRate number If set, message rate is limited by the number per minute.
 Throttling state is maintained via "throttling.state" file in mail scan folder (usually \$U/Outbox).
-(As of 3.1.002.06) -queue true/false (or Yes/No) This tells sendmail whether to run cURL on its own or give the email files to DocOriginSendMailServer's outbox queue.

-Setting Description -keep No/Yes This tells DocOriginSendMailServer whether to delete the .eml package after it is sent, or rename it to a .DONE extension (as of 3.0.003.24, the files are moved to the -mailsentfolder folder).
+(As of 3.1.002.06) -queue true/false (or Yes/No) This tells sendmail whether to run cURL on its own or give the email files to DocOriginSendMailServer's outbox queue. -keep No/Yes This tells DocOriginSendMailServer whether to delete the .eml package after it is sent, or rename it to a .DONE extension (as of 3.0.003.24, the files are moved to the -mailsentfolder folder).
 Leaving -keep out entirely has the effect of a No setting.
 Handy for testing / debugging.
 See also the args.hold = true; argument in sendmail.
 It is quite different in that it holds the email from being sent, so you can investigate the packages being created. -hold No/Yes This tells sendmail to not launch DocOriginSendMailServer after producing the files in the outbox.
 Generally, this is for testing purposes only, wherein you generate the email messages but don't send them.
-This gives you a chance to look to see if your email message files are being created, and created properly, and allows you, if desired, to invoke DocOriginSendMailServer explicitly to actually send the emails at some point in time. -testMail emailAddress If set, all To, CC, and BCC values are set to this email address.
-This allows you to redirect all mail to yourself when testing your DocOrigin-powered solution.
-This can be easier than modifying the data stream for testing. -trace filename If set, additional trace information will be stored in the named file.
-If the filename is omitted, a Trace.txt file will be created in the same folder as the -logfile entry.
+This gives you a chance to look to see if your email message files are being created, and created properly, and allows you, if desired, to invoke DocOriginSendMailServer explicitly to actually send the emails at some point in time.